 This most rigorous course follows a combined curriculum outlined by New York State and the College Board.
 A college textbook is utilized.
 Homework, laboratory work, reports and student requirements are all college-level.
 The course is designed to explore environmental topics at a rigor equivalent to that of a first-year college course.
 Due to the fast pace and depth of material, extensive work outside the classroom and during the summer will be required.
 Topics include: forms of pollution, population growth, the use of natural resources, genetics, evolution, biochemistry, and ecology.
 Topics and laboratory work in this class will allow students to understand the interrelationships of the natural world, to identify and to analyze environmental problems both natural and man-made, to evaluate the relative risks associated with these problems and to examine alternative solutions for resolving them.
 Students are required to take the AP Environmental Science exam in May and the Living Environment Regents exam.
 Students enrolled in the course must successfully complete a minimum of 1,200 minutes of hands-on laboratory work.
 This course is not eligible for self-selection.
+Please see pages 13-14 for further information regarding AP Examination.
 PREREQUISITE: 95 or better test average in Accelerated Earth Science and Accelerated Math in 8th grade, and teacher recommendation.
 This course is not eligible for self-selection.
 ASSESSMENTS UTILIZED: Formative, Summative, and Performance Based.
 SUMMER ASSIGNMENT: Yes - to be posted on the district website.
 HOMEWORK: Will be assigned on a regular basis.
 ADVANCED PLACEMENT BIOLOGY + LAB COURSE #: 415-1, 412 CREDIT: 1 COURSE DESCRIPTION: This course will cover the following topics on a first-year college level; Chemistry of Life, Cell Structure and Function, Cellular Energetics, Cell Communication and Cell Cycle, Heredity, Gene Expression and Regulation, Natural Selection, and Ecology.
 The AP Biology curriculum requires a Chemistry background for success.
 Laboratory exercises are provided to develop the concepts studied.
 Scoring at mastery on Science Regents is suggested.
 PREREQUISITE: Successful completion of Earth Science, Living Environment, and Chemistry Regents are required.
 ASSESSMENTS UTILIZED: Topic exams including multiple-choice questions and essay questions, quizzes, final research project in Biology, take-home projects (2-3) SUMMER ASSIGNMENT: Yes - to be posted on the district website.
 HOMEWORK: Reading assignments, essay questions, self-quiz (multiple choice), vocabulary work.
 Work will be assigned and checked on a regular basis.
 COURSE EXPECTATIONS: Students must take the Advanced Placement exam in May.
 Teacher recommendation is suggested.
 Without teacher recommendation, consultation with the Department Chair and School Counselor is necessary.
-CHEMISTRY REGENTS + LAB COURSE #: 409-1, 409-2 CREDIT: 1 COURSE DESCRIPTION:
+Please see pages 13-14 for further information regarding AP Examination.
+CREDIT: 1 CHEMISTRY REGENTS + LAB COURSE #: 409-1, 409-2 151 COURSE DESCRIPTION: